Fatal police shooting of pregnant Ohio woman raises concerns over firing at moving vehicles

-It was unclear Saturday whether the Blendon Township Police Department has adopted a use-of-force continuum policy, which would outline measures that must be exhausted before lethal force can be used.
+Questions have been raised about whether the Blendon Township police officer who shot and killed Young followed the department’s use-of-force continuum policy, which outlines measures that must be exhausted before lethal force can be used.

+Police departments in Dayton, Springfield, Beavercreek and Kettering, and the Butler County Sheriff’s Office, all have policies barring their officers from firing at or from moving vehicles in many instances.

 “Are you going to shoot me?”
 Young asks, seconds before she turns the steering wheel to the right and the car moves toward the second officer.
 The officer fires through the windshield and Young’s sedan drifts into the grocery store’s brick wall.